I’ve been to Zion Canyon many times. I love the national parks. Before kids, I hiked Angels Landing.

 Our kids aren’t necessarily excited about this, but we bribe them.
 If they complete it, we’ll buy them a stuffed animal from the visitor center.

-We are always on the lookout for animals, bugs, and other nature things that they need to check off in their books.
+We are always on the lookout for animals, bugs, and other things in nature that the kids need to check off in their books.

-We like it so much sometimes us adults do it.
+We like it so much that sometimes we adults do it.
 My mom, who is 70, loves it and says they should have a Grandma Ranger program.

 At the end, they must show a ranger at the visitor center, answer a few questions, and take the oath.
 Then they get a Junior Ranger badge.
 And the stuffed animal I promised them.